MenuMagic

 Design Decision

 After visualizing the concept and gathering feedback, I identified three critical iterations that shaped the final experience.
-Each iteration prompted me to redefine Augmented Interaction, moving beyond 2D constraints and exploring truly spatial possibilities.
+Each iteration prompted me to redefine Augmented Interaction, moving beyond 2D constraints and exploring spatial possibilities.

 Menu Display